Some COVID deaths are linked to Western wildfires, study shows

 Researchers looked at the association between the particulate matter and coronavirus cases and deaths in three states.

-Wildfires raging in the West may be also fueling the coronavirus pandemic, according to a new study that has linked thousands of COVID-19 infections and hundreds of deaths to smoke from the blazes.
+Wildfires raging in the West may also be fueling the coronavirus pandemic, according to a new study that has linked thousands of COVID-19 infections and hundreds of deaths to smoke from the blazes.

 Harvard University researchers estimated that there were nearly 20,000 extra COVID-19 infections and 750 deaths associated with wildfire smoke exposure between March 15 and Dec.
-16, 2020 in three Western states.
+16, 2020 in three western states.

 The study, published Friday in Science Advances, was co-authored by members of Harvard's T.H.
 Chan School of Public Health.